QuKunLab/APEC/README.md

     pip install APEC==1.1.0.11

 We suggest that users build a python 3.6.8 environment for APEC with **miniconda** or **anaconda**, since APEC is dependent on specific versions of python packages (see README.md in examples folder).
-R packages (e.g. monocle 2.10.0), bedtools, and meme suite (4.11.2) can be installed in conda environment too.
+R packages (e.g. monocle 2.10.0) can be installed in conda environment too.

 In Ipython, Jupyter-notebook or a python script, users can import packages of APEC by: